COGS18/COGS18.github.io/_build/materials/06-DataTypes.md

 ## Collections: Tuples

 <div class="alert alert-success">
-A tuple is an **immutable** collection of ordered items, that can be of mixed type - created using parentheses.
+A tuple is an immutable collection of ordered items, that can be of mixed type.
+Tuples are created using parentheses.
 </div>

 ### Tuple Examples